On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: (Partially) Surjective Homomorphisms

-Similarly to Theorem~\ref{thm:reduction_cancel_order_p_auto} we aim to reduce the problem to instances with an order~$p$ reduced target graph $H$.
-However, the additional property of a vertex being distinguished or not prevents us from applying the reduction from $\normreduced{H}$.
-Given a graph with distinguished vertices and edges $(H, \distVertices, \distEdges)$, in order to arrive at $\normreduced{H}$ we studied the fixed vertices under an arbitrary automorphism in $\Aut(H)$ but this disregarded vertices or edges being distinguished or not.
-For our purposes, we are interested in the subset $\AutDist(H)$ of $\Aut(H)$ consisting of automorphisms that map distinguished elements bijectively to distinguished elements.
+Similarly to Theorem~\ref{thm:reduction_cancel_order_p_auto}, we aim to reduce the problem to instances with an order~$p$ reduced target graph $H$.
+However, the additional property of a vertex being distinguished prevents us from applying the reduction from $\normreduced{H}$.
+Given a graph with distinguished vertices and edges $(H, \distVertices, \distEdges)$, in order to arrive at $\normreduced{H}$ we studied the fixed vertices under an arbitrary automorphism in $\Aut[H]$.
+However, this disregards distinguished vertices and edges.
+For our purposes, we are interested in the subgroup $\AutDist[H]$ of $\Aut[H]$ that consists of \emph{dist-automorphisms}, automorphisms that map distinguished elements bijectively to distinguished elements.
 This is formally defined by